Rather Lie: Critical reception

 The song was well received by music critics.
 In a ranking of all features on the album, Billboards Mackenzie Cummings-Grady placed "Rather Lie" second and opined that the duo completed "their hat-trick" coming off the success of "Popular" (2023) and "Timeless" (2024).
 Cummings-Grady predicted the song to be another hit for the both of them.
 Angel Diaz and Michael Saponara later also ranked the song second of the overall album, calling it the "radio single" of the record and expressing their desire for a joint album of the two.

 C. Vernon Coleman II at XXL listed "Rather Lie" as one of the early standout tracks and called it one of the "heaters" on the album.
 In a premature evaluation for Stereogum, Tom Breihan saw the song as a switch to "pop clarity" and viewed the track as one of the moments on the album that breaks the "storm" as "something more approachable shines through".
 Georgia Evans of Time Out named it one of the best songs of 2025 so far, calling it an "absolute belter" and praising the Weeknd's contributions.

 Live performances

 Carti performed "Rather Lie" live for the first time at a 2024 Rolling Loud Miami flagship Festival, held on December 15.
 On June 9, 2025, Carti, alongside DJ Swamp Izzo, performed "Rather Lie" at the BET Awards 2025.

 Personnel

-Credits and personnel adapted from Tidal.
+Credits and personnel adapted from Tidal and ASCAP.